-The blacksmith's guild in Olpe, to which the boiler and ladle smiths ("Olper Panneklöpper or Olper Pannenklöpper") belonged, was established in 1567.
-In 1669 followed the establishment of the broad smithy office of the courts of Olpe, Drolshagen and Wenden.
+The blacksmith's guild in Olpe, to which the kettle and pan smiths ("Olper Panneklöpper or Olper Pannenklöpper") belonged, was established in 1567.
+This was followed in 1669 by the establishment of the broad blacksmith's office of the courts of Olpe, Drolshagen and Wenden

-The blacksmith's trade, especially the manufacture of pans, brought the region and the Sauerland merchants prestige and prosperity for several centuries and the Olpers the nickname Pannenklöpper.
-Since the 19th century, more modern professions displaced the ancient craft.
+For several centuries, the blacksmith's trade, especially the production of pans, brought the region and the merchants of Sauerland prestige and prosperity and earned Olpe the nickname "Pannenklöpper".
+Since the 19th century, more modern trades have replaced the ancient craft.

-To symbolize the former importance of the blacksmith for the region, the city of Olpe had the Pannenklöpper monument erected on the market square in 1982.
-The monument was designed by the Düsseldorf artist Karl-Heinz Klein.
-Three bronze plates underline the importance of the blacksmith's office at that time.
+To symbolize the former importance of the blacksmiths for the region, the town of Olpe had the Pannenklöpper monument erected on the market square in 1982.
+The monument was designed by Düsseldorf artist Karl-Heinz Klein.
+Three bronze plates underline the importance of the blacksmith's office at the time.

-Robert Heer was the "last Olper Pannenklöpper."
-He revived the old craft in the 1980s and 90s, although he no longer made iron pans but copper ones.
-In 2008, the skilled coppersmith passed away at the age of almost 81.
+Robert Heer was the "last Olpe Pannenklöpper".
+He revived the old craft in the 1980s and 90s, but made copper pans instead of iron ones.
+In 2008, the trained coppersmith passed away at the age of almost 81.
 His death marked the end of an important tradition in the district town.